All Episodes

 Folks, this is unheard of.

-I can't believe that I do not know that I didn't watch a Sunday night football game, week three dress rehearsal of preseason, and it was a Seahawks and the Packers.
+I can't believe that I do not know that I didn't watch a Sunday night football game week three, dress rehearsal of preseason.

-And I didn't even I'm I'm I was I was at home Sunday night, I was doing show prep.
+And I didn't even, I was at home Sunday night.

-Did you by the way, did you watch that?
+Did you, by the way, did you watch that?

 Did you do what I suggested yesterday?

-If your family, if you think it's the most dysfunctional family in America, and if it embarrasses you, and if you do not ever want to get together with your family again, you've got to watch Sunday night's depraved episode of Ray Donovan on Showtime.
+Folks, I'm telling you, if you think your family is an embarrassment, if your family, if you think it's the most dysfunctional family in America, and if it embarrasses you, and if you do not ever want to get together with your family again, you've got to watch Sunday Night's Depraved episode of Ray Donovan on Showtime.

 Because the depiction, in the first place, everybody forgets the 14-year-old boy's birthday.

-Nobody remembers his parents don't remember, nobody remembers it's his birthday.
+Nobody remembers it's his birthday.

 What do you want?